Open 7 days

 Gravel:

 Wash the gravel well before putting it in the tank by washing 2kg at a time in a large clean bucket.
-Rinse and drain well and put in to the tank until a depth of between 2 and 5cm has been achieved.
-If an under gravel filter is being used, ensure that this is placed in prior to the gravel.
+Rinse and drain well and put into the tank until a depth of between 2 and 5cm has been achieved.
+If an under gravel filter is being used, ensure that this is added prior to the gravel.

 Heater:

-Where tropical fish are to be kept, an aquarium heater allows water to be maintained at about 24°C but this may vary depending on the needs of the fish to be kept.
-These come with suction cups to attach to the glass inside the tank.
-A thermometer will make monitoring the water temperature easier but the reading should be taken from the opposite corner of the tank to the heater.
+If you’re keeping tropical fish, an aquarium heater is used to maintain the water at around 24°C, although the ideal temperature can vary depending on the specific needs of the fish.
+They attach neatly to the inside of the tank using sturdy suction cups.
+A thermometer will make monitoring the water temperature easier, but the reading should be taken from the opposite corner of the tank from the heater.

 Filter: